ni/nimble/packages/nimble-components/src/rich-text-editor-viewer/specs/README.md

     [update event](https://tiptap.dev/api/events#update).
 Below is a scenarios of event triggers for the update event, indicating when they do and do not
     occur:
     1. Event triggered when there is a change in the content of the editor like adding, deleting, updating or formatting the text.
-    2. Event will not triggered when there are no change made to the content of the editor like all mouse events, selecting the texts, state changes.
+    2. Event will not triggered when there are no change made to the content of the editor.
+For example, all mouse events, selecting the texts, state changes etc,.

 _CSS Classes and CSS Custom Properties that affect the component_